EMPLOYMENT OPPORTUNITIES

 The successful candidate will need a full clean driver's license and must have the right to live and work in New Zealand and must value healthy lifestyles.
 A deep understanding of Te Tiriti o Waitangi is a huge advantage and highly valued.

-The position is 30 hours Strength and Balance / Green Prescription support per week based in the Far North / Mid North East and requires flexibility and may include some evening and weekend work from time to time.
+The position is 30 hours Strength and Balance / Green Prescription support per week based in the Mid North (working in the following communities Kaikohe, Moerewa / Kawakawa /Bay of Islands, Kerikeri through to Whangaroa / Kaeo and from time to time in Whangarei at the CDL Northland Sports House) and requires flexibility and may include some evening and weekend work from time to time.

 Mō te tūranga/Primary Purpose